-Many times people use Diuretic medicine to control their Blood Pressure removes water from the body thus leaving skin dry.
+Many times people use Diuretic medicine to control their Blood Pressure and remove water from the body thus leaving skin dry.

 As our age progresses the number of oil glands in our skin progressively decreases.
 That is the reason our skin starts to induce thinness.
 It also begins to lose its ability to retain natural moisture/water and due to these reasons, as we age our skin starts remaining dry or simply dries out.

 Likewise, people who consume a lot of Coffee, Cigarettes, and Alcohol have dry skin because of dehydration.

 Environmental factors cause dry skin such as the cold, dry air during the winter months and a habit of bathing for long periods in hot water.

-Another reason is always staying in air-conditioned rooms during summer months and spending a lot of time in rooms with heaters during the winter.
+Another reason is always staying in air-conditioned rooms during the summer months and spending a lot of time in rooms with heaters during the winter.

 People who often swim in pools with chlorinated water can also experience extremely dry skin.

 When skin becomes too dry and begins to crack then it can develop bacterial infections which often happen in winter to peoples’ heels, causing them to crack.

 When skin becomes dry it starts developing fine lines and wrinkles easily and at an early age which causes people to start looking aged in their youth itself.

-However, there is good news for people with Oily Skin types that even though that oily skin can result in many problems, they will seldom suffer from the problems of wrinkles and fine lines.
+However, there is good news for people with Oily Skin types even though that oily skin can result in many problems, they will seldom suffer from the problems of wrinkles and fine lines.
 But, oily skin can have dehydrated skin.

 Dry skin in summer:

-People may not just experience dry skin in winters but they can even experience it in summers.
-There are various reasons for which you can experience dry skin in summers.
+People may not just experience dry skin in winter but they can even experience it in summer.
+There are various reasons why you can experience dry skin in summer.